Cambodia Backpacking Itinerary

 Book the activity by sending them an email: bearkeeperforaday@gmail.com

 In the center, we had a brief orientation about the place and the animals kept inside the vicinity.
-The site has been established in 2007 and abused or smuggles animals were taken to the center for rehabilitation.
+The site was established in 2007 and abused or smuggled animals were taken to the center for rehabilitation.

 The tour package includes a homemade Cambodian lunch in a nearby hut in the rescue center.
-We had our meal in a traditional way, sat comfortably on the mat, and happily ate our last meal in Cambodia.
+We traditionally had our meal, sat comfortably on the mat, and happily ate our last meal in Cambodia.

 Have fun and be safe ^__^